jean72human/jean72human.github.io/index.md

 ## Current work

-Currently I am working at the intersection of graph neural networks (GNNs) and computational graphs.
+Currently my research is at the intersection of graph neural networks (GNNs) and computational graphs.
 More specifically, I am interested in how we can use GNNs to improve the performance of neural network architectures, either using performance prediction or graph hypernetworks.

 ## News